CircuitVerse/Interactive-Book/docs/MSI/encoder.md

 ## Decimal to BCD Encoder
 {: .no_toc }

-The decimal to binary encoder usually consists of 10 input lines and 4 output lines.
-Each input line corresponds to the each decimal digit and 4 outputs correspond to the BCD code.
-This encoder accepts the decoded decimal data as an input and encodes it to the BCD output which is available on the output lines.
+The Decimal to Binary Encoder usually consists of 10 input lines and 4 output lines.
+Each input line corresponds to the each decimal digit and the output lines generate its corresponding binary code.

 ## Octal to Binary Encoder
 {: .no_toc }

-The 8 to 3 Encoder or octal to Binary encoder consists of 8 inputs : Y7 to Y0 and 3 outputs : A2, A1 & A0.
-Each input line corresponds to each octal digit and three outputs generate corresponding binary code.
+The Octal to Binary Encoder encoder usually consists of 8 inputs lines and 3 outputs lines.
+Each input line corresponds to the each octal digit and the three output lines generate its corresponding binary code.

 ## Hexadecimal to Binary Encoder
 {: .no_toc }

-The 16 to 3 Encoder or Hexadecimal to Binary encoder consists of 16 inputs : Y15 to Y0 and 3 outputs : A2, A1 & A0.
-Each input line corresponds to each hexadecimal digit and three outputs generate corresponding binary code.
+The Hexadecimal to Binary Encoder encoder usually consists of 16 inputs lines and 3 outputs lines.
+Each input line corresponds to the each hexadecimal digit and the three output lines generate its corresponding binary code.